websanco/liferay-learn/docs/dxp/latest/en/building-applications/objects/understanding-object-integrations/headless-framework-integration.md

 ![Each Object appears under REST Applications.](./headless-framework-integration/images/01.png)

 All endpoints and Java methods use the Object's name.
-In the following examples, replace `ObjectName`/`objectName` with the name of your Object.
+In the following examples, replace `ObjectName` and `objectName` with the name of your Object.

 See [Consuming REST Services](../../../headless-delivery/consuming-apis/consuming-rest-services.md) for more information.